 A die-hard budget backpacker rolling a ‘pretty’ suitcase on the wild-west Kuala Lumpurian streets, sounds confusing right?
 That’s exactly what I was doing — struggling between the hard choices of lifting and rolling an 18 kg suitcase — while making my way from Kuala Lumpur to Penang Island.

 It all happened when I was invited by Selangor Tourism for a 5-day blogging trip in the Selangor region, in Malaysia, and an idea struck my mind that ‘I don’t want to look the odd one in the group, carrying a backpack.’
 A quick phone call to another blogger, who was accompanying me on the trip, and my fear turned into reality.
 Everybody else was attending the trip like a fancy tourist.
-Reluctantly, I decided to put my hard-earned respect at stake, ditched my backpack behind, for the first time in my previous 2-year travel stint, and carried along a nice-looking suitcase.
+Reluctantly, I decided to put my hard-earned respect at stake, ditched my backpack behind, for the first time in my previous 2-year travel stint, and carried along with a nice-looking suitcase.

 As soon as my FAM trip was finished, and I was left on my own, like a helpless solo traveller, with the choice of calling for a taxi or walking for a kilometre and saving a bit of money, things looked much more complicated.
 I realised what I was missing: my backpack.

 I mean lifting 18 kg with just one arm as you climb a staircase is not an enjoyable experience.
 It makes you think, and think twice, with every conclusion coming down to… ‘a backpack would have made it so much easier.’

 A Suitcase Is Meant For Tourists.
 A Backpack Is Meant For Travellers